GraphQL is a data query language developed by Facebook, designed to make APIs faster, more flexible, and more developer-friendly.

 `

-a type that returns one of a set of predefined values.
+A type that returns one of the pre-specified values.

 const typeDefs = gql`